 The policy sets a framework through which operational risks can be identified, including through review of audit findings, loss events and near misses, external events which may give rise to increased vulnerabilities and changes to systems or processes.
 The policy also includes requirements to complete deep dive reviews, which aim to review a specific process and understand how it operates and scenario analysis, stressing these operational risks.
 Such exercises and oversight ensure operational procedures are implemented appropriately.
+The policy specifies that all arrangements with external service providers should ensure LCH and any relevant regulatory authority can access relevant information related to the service provider's operation.
+Further, any new outsourcing arrangement, or material changes to existing arrangements, may be subject to regulatory review or approval.

-Apart from the Operational Risk Policy there are four other policies that make up the Resilience Risks section of the LCH Risk Governance Framework.
-This encompasses Technology Risk, Business Continuity Risk, Information Security and Cyber Risk and Default Management Risk.
-This holistic approach allows for appropriate standards across the different elements that could impact Operational Risk.
+In addition to the Operational Risk Policy, there are four other policies that make up the Resilience Risks section of the LCH Risk Governance Framework.
+These cover Technology Risk, Business Continuity Risk, Information Security and Cyber Risk and Default Management Risk.

-In order to manage risks arising from "insider" threats, LCH has a library in place which provides a comprehensive list of all operational risks for LCH.
-It also provides a list of the key controls required to mitigate the risks.
-The library ensures a consistent and comprehensive definition of risk and control is uses for identification, assessment and management of the risks on inherent and residual basis.
-Operational risks are monitored through regular review and reporting to the Executive Risk Committee, the Local Management Committee and the LCH Board Audit Committee.
+LCH maintains a comprehensive library of all operational risks.
+The library also provides a list of the key controls required to mitigate the risks.
+The library ensures a consistent and comprehensive definition of risk and control is used for identification, assessment and management of the risks on inherent and residual basis.
+Operational risks are monitored through regular review and reporting to the Executive Risk Committee, the Management Team and the LCH Board Audit Committee.

 LCH has a recruitment Vetting Policy and framework which sets rigorous pre-employment screening for all prospective LCH employees.
 The vetting process is carried out within industry benchmarks and according to the roles that the employees perform.
 The range of vetting required varies based on factors such as the risk level and grade level of the role that the individual is being offered.
 Additional vetting will be required for those performing senior management roles to ensure that they are of sufficiently good repute and have sufficient experience to ensure sound and prudent judgement within their roles.
 All LCH employees are also subject to an annual performance review.
 Further, LCH has policies in place which encourage employees to attain qualifications linked to their role and undertake training where desired, demonstrating its commitment to developing the skills of its employees.
-Aside from these benefits, and appropriate remuneration, the company has identified tools to endeavour to retain key staff should turnover be identified as a risk..
+Aside from these benefits, and appropriate remuneration, the company has identified tools to endeavour to retain key staff should turnover be identified as a risk.
 Senior management are subject to annual performance reviews, including assessment against their objectives and core competencies.

 LCH has both operational risk and compliance policies in place designed to identify potential sources of fraud, which set the standards within which potential fraud should be managed.
 These policies and procedures identify potential sources of fraud, key mitigation techniques and the procedures to follow, should a fraud or potential fraud be identified or reported.
+LCH Group has a Code of Conduct that applies to employees of all LCH Group legal entities, including LCH.
+The Code of Conduct explicitly addresses unethical behaviour, including fraud against LCH Group and insider trading.

 LCH has in place a governance framework for change management.
-This framework mitigates the risks that changes and major projects inadvertently affect the smooth functioning of LCH by setting out a flexible (by size and complexity of change) structure for delivery of change.
+This framework takes into account any resource requirements for projects and mitigates the risks that changes and major projects inadvertently affect the smooth functioning of LCH by setting out a flexible (by size and complexity of change) structure for delivery of change.
 The framework sets out a methodology of categorising change; the category of change then determines the appropriate governance, reporting, minimum testing requirements and finally go-live approvals.
 Each LCH business line maintains oversight of its change portfolio.